MentallyStable4sure/Git-Discord-Webhook-Helper/README.md

   <summary>✏️ COMMANDS AVALIABLE ATM: ✏️</summary>

   ```
-  /help
+  /help - all commands list.
+  /allprefixes - all possible pre-generated prefixes (you can, and i suggest to add yours too)

-  /news [TITLE] [DESCRIPTION] [URL (OPTIONAL)] - Posts an embedded message with title, description, and author.
+  /news [TITLE] [DESCRIPTION] [URL (optional)] - Posts an embedded with title, description, author.
-  /news-short [DESCRIPTION] - Posts short version of embedded message as '/news' but no author and title.
+  /news-short [DESCRIPTION] - Posts short version of embedded as '/news' but no author and title.

+  /track [PREFIX] [PREFIX2 (optional)] - Starts to track channel for given prefixes.
+  /untrack - Removes tracking and deletes all prefixes from current channel.

+  /addprefix [PREFIX] - adds a prefix to track in current channel.
+  /removeprefix [PREFIX] - removes prefix from tracking in current channel.

+  /current-channel-prefixes - see the list of prefixes that this channel tracks.
   ```
   </details>